tokio-rs/mio/README.md

 ## Unsupported flags

-Mio uses different implementations to support the same functionality dependening on the platform.
+Mio uses different implementations to support the same functionality depending on the platform.
 Mio generally uses the "best" implementation possible, where "best" usually means most efficient for Mio's use case.
-However this means that the implementation is often specific to a limited number of platforms, meaning we often have multiple implemetations for the same functionality.
+However this means that the implementation is often specific to a limited number of platforms, meaning we often have multiple implementations for the same functionality.
 In some cases it might be required to not use the "best" implementation, but another implementation Mio supports (on other platforms). **Mio does not officially support secondary implementations on platforms**, however we do have various cfg